gist-rs/book/src/rust/r3/lifetimes.md

 ![](/assets/kat.png) Now we know that we need to add `<'a>` or `static` lifetime annotations to let compiler know its lifetime on stack or maybe use `String`, `Vec`, `Box` on heap (depend on use case).

 Consider read more about [Common Rust Lifetime Misconceptions](https://github.com/pretzelhammer/rust-blog/blob/master/posts/common-rust-lifetime-misconceptions.md) if you plan to use it properly.

+Don't be surprise if this seem complicated at first, try start with [why](https://app.rust-for-js.dev/posts/12-lifetimes/) which will explain you again from `error` perspective.